songair/songair.github.io/_posts/2021-12-27-shard-allocation-deciders.md

 There are two types of decision in the decider system: single decision and multi-decision.
 Single decision represents a decision made on one given dimension, e.g. awareness or disk threshold.
 While multi-decision is a decision container which contains a list of child decisions.
+Let's take a closer look on both of them.

 ### Single Decision

-Now let's take a look at the single decision using the logic of a `DiskThresholdDecider`.
-Inside the disk-threshold decider for shard allocation (`canAllocate(...)`), first of all, it retrieves the settings from the class member `diskThresholdSettings` for the low and high thresholds, then it retrieves the disk usage from the given information (node, routing allocation, usages), and finally compare both of them, thresholds and current usage, to obtain the allocation decision.
+`DiskThresholdDecider` is a good example for making a single decision.
+Inside the method for shard allocation
+(`canAllocate(...)`), first of all, it retrieves the settings from the class member `diskThresholdSettings` for the low and high thresholds, then it retrieves the disk usage from the given information (node, routing allocation, usages), and finally compare both of them to obtain the decision.
 Depending on the situation, we will either get a YES or NO decision.

 ```java
     @Override